 In the Bible leaven always represents sin.
-You would certainly not want to include sin in your offering to the Lord!
+You certainly wouldn't want to include any sin in your offering to the Lord!
 (As far as I can tell, the reason honey was restricted was because it has the ability to act like leaven.)

-There is also the drink offering, which is very similar to the meal offering except that it consisted of wine instead of flour.
-Although the meal offering was consumed by the priests, it is important to note that the priests did not drink the wine.
+There's also the drink offering, which is similar to the meal offering except it consisted of wine instead of flour.
+Although the meal offering was consumed by the priests it's important to note that the priests did not drink the wine.
 Instead the entire amount was poured out onto the altar.
 Like the other commitment offerings, this offering symbolized being poured out in dedication to the Lord.